 Scope and Application

-This method provides a procedure for the determination of dissolved silicate concentrations normally found in surface and saline waters, domestic and industrial wastes.
+This method describes the determination of dissolved silicate, mainly in the form of silicic acid found in estuarine and/or coastal waters.

-The method detection limit (MDL) is determined on a yearly basis.
-This MDL is defined as the student t times the standard deviation of at least seven replicates of a low level estuarine The range is determined by the instrument used, its configuration, and the standard curve that is used.
+In Chesapeake Bay Tidal Laboratories the applicable range can be as low as 0.001 to 0.004 mg Si/L for samples near the Bay mouth, to as high as 0.03 to 0.30 mg Si/L when very high nitrite samples are encountered.

+The method detection limits (MDL) are determined on a yearly basis, and should be established using the guidelines in Chapter VI, Section C.

-This method should be used by analysts experienced in the use of automated colorimetric analyses, matrix interferences and procedures for their correction.
+This method should be used by analysts experienced in the use of colorimetric analyses, matrix interferences and procedures for their correction.
 Analyst training and/or a demonstration of capability should be documented.

+The reaction chemistry described may be used with a continuous flow automated analytical system.

 Summary of Method

-This method is an automated colorimetric method for the analysis of silcate concentration.
-Silicomolybdate and ascorbic acid are added to a filtered sample under acidic conditions to produce a molybdenum blue color complex.
-The color produced is proportional to the silicate concentration present in the sample.
+In this method the silicate in the samples reacts with ammonium molybdate under acidic conditions to form-molybdosilicic acid.
+This complex is then reduced by ascorbic acid to form molybdenum blue that is measured at 660 nm.
+The color is proportional to the silicate concentrations present in the sample.
+The colorimetric procedure conforms to EPA Method 366.0 (1997).

 Interferences

+Sample turbidity should be removed by filtration prior to analysis.

 Interference from phosphate may be suppressed by adding oxalic acid.

-Hydrogen sulfide, depending on the method of analysis, may be removed by either boiling prior to analysis, by oxidation with bromine or stripping with nitrogen gas after acidification.
+Hydrogen sulfide may be removed by either boiling prior to analysis, by oxidation with bromine or stripping with nitrogen gas after acidification.

-Turbidity interference is corrected by filtration of samples.

-iv) Large amounts of iron interfere with analysis.
+Large amounts of iron interfere with analysis.

-v) Refractive Index interferences should be corrected for when analyzing estuarine/coastal samples.
+The difference in refractive index of seawater and reagent water should be corrected for when analyzing estuarine/coastal samples.
 Alternatively, match the salinity of the calibration standards to the salinity of the samples.

 Apparatus and Materials